MLFBG/MachineLearningInFinance/README.md

 ### Learning Outcomes

-The objective of this module are:
+The objectives of this module are:
 * Develop knowledge on the roadmap for building machine learning systems.
 * Get familiar with traditional Machine Learning algorithms and more advanced techniques including Deep Learning.
 * Get a good understanding of the basic concepts of Supervised Learning, Unsupervised Learning and Sequence Models.